Powerspieler/Paveral-Resourcepack/README.md

 If you need the Resourcepack for the Datapack-Version check out the release for the Datapack

 ## Special Thanks!
-To Raphilius for creating the Worldalterer Model!
+To Raphilius for creating the model for the Worldalterer and all musicpack items.

 ## Disclaimer